troclaux/notes/api.md

   - server does not store any client-specific session data between requests
   - each request is independent and can be understood in isolation
 - implementation of the client and server can be created independently of one another
-- does not necessarily uses HTTP as underlying protocol for communication
+- while REST is most commonly implemented over HTTP, it is not strictly bound to it

 ## testing

 - recommended tools:
-  - `curl` (not recommended)
+  - `curl`
   - jest + supertest

 ## 5 commandments